lachlandeer/2019-02-zurich-material/sections/content.md

 ## Exercise: relative path resolution
-Using the filesystem diagram below, if `pwd` displays `/Users/thing`, what will `ls -F ../backup display`?
+Using the filesystem diagram below, if `pwd` displays `/Users/thing`, what is the output of `ls -F ../backup`?

 1. `../backup: No such file or directory`
 2. `2012-12-01 2013-01-08 2013-01-27`